tomascorrea/pyramid-capstone/docs/examples.md

 # Examples

-This page showcases real-world examples and patterns using `pyramid-type-hinted-api`.
+This page showcases real-world examples and patterns using `pyramid-capstone`.

 ## Complete Blog API Example

-The repository includes a comprehensive [Blog API example](https://github.com/tomas_correa/pyramid-type-hinted-api/tree/main/examples/blog_api) that demonstrates:
+The repository includes a comprehensive [Blog API example](https://github.com/tomas_correa/pyramid-capstone/tree/main/examples/blog_api) that demonstrates:

 - **CRUD operations** for users, posts, comments, and categories
 - **Complex parameter handling** with filtering and pagination